 The company’s lean manufacturing strategies were developed in the 1950s by Taiichi Ohno, a Toyota engineer, who believed that waste was the biggest enemy of efficiency and set out to eliminate it from the manufacturing process.
 Ohno identified seven types of waste: overproduction, waiting, transport, over-processing, excess inventory, unnecessary motion, and defects.

-Toyota’s lean manufacturing strategies center around five core principles: value, value stream, flow, pull, and perfection.
-Each principle is fundamental to Ohno’s vision of reducing waste and are defined in the following:
+Toyota’s lean manufacturing strategies centre around five core principles: value, value stream, flow, pull, and perfection.
+Each principle is fundamental to Ohno’s vision of reducing waste and is defined in the following:

 Value: Toyota focuses on delivering value to the customer by identifying what they want and need.